0Shunya0/CC_LAB-6/README.md

-Notice
+## Notice

-This repository is a course assignment created for academic evaluation.
-It is not actively maintained and does not represent my current research or development focus
+This repository is a **course assignment** created for academic evaluation.
+It is not actively maintained and does not represent my current research or development focus.